I'm Honey!

 A MINDSET OF GRATITUDE

 This morning I decided to reflect on the meaning of gratitude.
-Firstly, because of Thanksgiving.
-And secondly because of an email I received from a writer, who enjoys my storytelling and also lives halfway around the world.
+First, because I know it is one of the most important attributes for a woman over 50.
+And second because of an email I received from a writer, who enjoys my storytelling and also lives halfway around the world.

 She wrote to me, “Just a thought before I go to bed.
 When we spoke I wrote down the power of appreciation in my notebook.
 I think I did so after you said you choose never to complain about the things that happened to you.
 In a way this is something magical.
 Perhaps your good luck came to you because you chose to appreciate, to be thankful for what you already had and not complain.
 The Universe works that way.
 It gives more when we stop wanting more.”

-Something in my daily life would occur, something kind someone said in passing.
-Something I noticed that made me feel joy and I would think to myself, “How was I so fortunate to experience such an overwhelming feeling of gratitude?
+Something in my daily life would occur, perhaps a kind thing that someone said in passing.
+Or something I noticed that made me feel joy, and I would think to myself, “How was I so fortunate to experience such an overwhelming feeling of gratitude?
 And why is it that others can’t?”

-It was not until I read and reread the writer’s words did I dive into my answer.
+It was not until I read and reread the writer’s words that I dove into my answer.
 And, when I did, I was enlightened.

 I came to the conclusion that the feeling of gratitude is all about one’s attitude.
-It is a mind set.
+It is a mindset and a choice.

 GRATITUDE: THE BEGINNINGS OF MY ENLIGHTENMENT

-As I thought deeper about my past I recalled my mother buying me a stationary set and pencil as soon as I learned to print!
+As I thought deeper about my past I recalled my mother buying me a stationery set and pencil as soon as I learned to print!
 Every gift I received, no matter how small, my mother would explain the importance of saying thank you to the person who thought of me.
 I recalled how my mother taught me the importance of saying thank you, in person, to show my appreciation.
 My parents set an example and I modeled them.
+Here are some of my favorite notecards to send to others.

 My mother never told me to be grateful.
 What she did was instill a mindset and after a time I felt a feeling of joy when I wrote my note or said thank you or helped someone.
 She taught me the importance of humility, too.